tiagocoutinho/sockio/README.md

 with a price.
 Intentionally, when comparing with low level socket API, the following features are no longer available:

-1. The cability of controlling the two ends of the socket independently (ex: close the write end)
+1. The capability of controlling the two ends of the socket independently (ex: close the write end)
 2. While the low level `socket.recv()` returns empty string when EOF is reached, the TCP class raises `ConnectionEOFError` instead and closes both ends of